Lilchoto3/cs-build-week-unit-5/README.md

-# cs-build-week-unit-5

-A Kmeans Clustering algorithm built from scratch using only base Python.
+# cs-build-week-unit-5, Building a K-Means clustering algorithm from scratch.